Plmeks/funbox/README.md

   npm start
 ```

-Also you can check this project on prod by this link:
+Eou also can check this project on production side:
 http://funbox.us.openode.io/

 ---